 - A certified child care facility as described in ORS 329A.030 and 329A.250 to 329A.450, except as exempted by rule of the Oregon Health Authority;

 - A program operated by, or sharing the premises with, a certified child care facility, school or post-secondary institution where care is provided to children, six weeks of age to kindergarten entry, except as exempted by rule of the authority; or

 - A program providing child care or educational services to children, six weeks of age to kindergarten entry, in a residential or nonresidential setting, except as exempted by rule of the authority.

 - “Local health department” means the district or county board of health, public health officer, public health administrator or health department having jurisdiction within the area.

 - “Parent” means a parent or guardian of a child or any adult responsible for the child.

-- "Physician" means a physician licensed by the Board of Medical Examiners for the State of Oregon or by the Board of Naturopathic Examiners or a physician similarly licensed by another state or country in which the physician practices or a commissioned medical officer of the Armed Forces or Public Health Service of the United States.
+- “Physician” means a physician licensed by the Oregon Medical Board or by the Oregon Board of Naturopathic Medicine or a physician similarly licensed by another state or country in which the physician practices or a commissioned medical officer of the Armed Forces or Public Health Service of the United States.

 - “School” means a public, private, parochial, charter or alternative educational program offering kindergarten through grade 12 or any part thereof, except as exempted by rule of the authority.
 [Formerly 433.263; 1991 c.255 §1; 1995 c.278 §55; 2001 c.900 §156; 2003 c.14 §246; 2005 c.343 §1; 2009 c.43 §5; 2009 c.595 §647]